ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/performance.md

 ### How to Compare the Performance of Your Installation with the Baseline

-To compare the performance of BlobStorage in your system with the baseline, you need to load the distributed storage with requests to the point where the VDisks cannot process the incoming request flow.
+To compare the performance of Distributed Storage in your system with the baseline, you need to load the distributed storage with requests to the point where the VDisks cannot process the incoming request flow.
 At this moment, requests start to queue up, and the response time of the VDisks increases sharply.
 Compute the value $D$ just before the overload:
 $$
 D = \frac{UserDiskCost + InternalDiskCost + CompactionDiskCost + DefragDiskCost + ScrubDiskCost}{DiskTimeAvailable}
 $$